AvikNayak22/Re-invoice/README.md

 ## Getting Started

-Follow these instructions to set up and run the Invoice Generator on your local machine.
+Follow these instructions to set up and run the project on your local machine.

 ### Prerequisites